 Children, like all humans, are social creatures.
 At Tower Hill, it seemed that students’ social nature was nearly impossible to quell, and their teachers did not attempt to suppress this.
 However, as I observed, opening a classroom to collaboration also invites risk of distractibility or silliness.
 Though I didn’t observe this, collaboration could even result in discomfort if students from different backgrounds or views clash.
 A children’s writing instructor can recognize and embrace this instinct to share and interact, but they must also be prepared to temper these instincts if they run awry.
 As with much of teaching, it appears that collaboration is a balancing act of creativity and order, a precarious marriage to birth a learning environment where students can learn and enjoy writing both.

+Central Topic: I like how you came to your central topic, by examining the setting’s surroundings.
+You describe it nicely, and stick with it well throughout.

+Framing: Your framing is implicitly clear-- that learning happens through social interaction.
+You might have included even one choice reference to scholarship to bolster your argument-- I’m sure there are many to choose from-- but with or without that, you attend nicely to the phenomenon throughout.

+Organization: Your principle of organization was chronological, but it didn’t read like a laundry list (first doing this, then doing that).
+It worked well.

+Context: I think I could have used a little bit more explanation about the relationship between Celia and Ms. Anderson.
+While it was initially clear that Celia was the writer-in-residence, Ms. Anderson then popped in, and it seemed like sometimes one was present but not the other…?
+Otherwise, your descriptions of the contextual details were nicely done.

+Researcher: Your presence in the scene was nicely felt.
+You also talk a little bit about the stereotype of the coffee-drinking author, but I think there was room here for even more exploration of your own preconceived notions.
+What brought you to this internship before?
+What had you thought about collaborative writing before?
+Do you think that this effusive collaborative spirit gets socialized out of us as we move through school?
+Still, your movement through the setting was well described.

+3.5